umbraco/UmbracoDocs/Umbraco-Uno/Widgets/Global-Content/index.md

 ## Configuration Options

 The global widget is a way to set up templates for the design so you wont have to set up the widgets for each page.
-That is why the global content it self dont have any options for settings, because you will be configuring the settings for each widget you add to the global content.
+That is why the global content it self doesn't have any options for settings, because you will be configuring the settings for each widget you add to the global content.

 ![Configuration options for the Global Content widget](images/Global-widget.png)

 :::Note
-Please be aware that you won't be able to see the preview for this in the backoffice.
+Please be aware that you will not be able to see the preview for this in the backoffice.
 :::